BelleNottelling/ArcPatcher/Patches.md

 ### Labeled x-axis
 Adds ticks to the x-axis that includes the tempature.
 #### Known issues
- - Causes the overall size of the chart to shrink slightly.
- - Looks a bit odd

 Edit `C:\Program Files\Intel\Intel Arc Control\resource\js\chart_configs\charts.js`and replace
 ```JS
             x: {